joaomacp/latex-setup/README.md

 - [save-commands-plus](https://atom.io/packages/save-commands-plus) to compile the PDF when files are saved

 ### MuPDF
 [MuPDF](https://mupdf.com/) is used to display the PDF document.
-It's a bit unusual, but it's very fast at reloading the PDF.
+It's a bit unusual, but very fast at reloading the PDF.

 MuPDF main repo: [git://git.ghostscript.com/mupdf.git](https://git.ghostscript.com/?p=mupdf.git)